A funny thing happened the first time walking became “daily” instead of “when life allows.”

 In that case, walking might need softer surfaces, lower duration, or even a temporary swap to cycling.

-Walking is a lever.
+Walking is not only a fat-loss tool.